DataDog/hiring-engineers/answers.md

 The agent is composed of 4 parts:
 * Collector
-  * The collector runs checks on the current machine for whatever integrations you have, it captures system metrics like memory and CPU.
+  * The collector runs checks on the current machine for whatever integrations you have and it captures system metrics like memory and CPU.
 * Dogstatsd
   * This is a StatsD backend server, it's responsible for aggregating local metrics sent from your code.
 * Forwarder